coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Floating Point Arithmetic.md

 Sometimes, you may measure relative error in ulps.
 In this representation, the number 4 is 8ulps away from 1; this is seen on the graph as 8 gaps between them (of varying size).
 People sometimes call $2^{1-p}$ the *machine epsilon* of an FP representation, denoted as $\epsilon$.

+# IEEE 754 Standard
+IEEE 754 is a standard for FP representation and arithmetic.
+It specifies, among other things:
+- 4 binary FP formats, three for computation and one for data interchange
+- Some decimal FP formats (not relevant to this course)
+- The required operations of *add, subtract, multiply, divide, square root, compare* and some others
+- Floating-point exceptions and how they should be handled, particularly the splitting of NaN values into two categories called *quiet* and *signalled* NaNs
+- Rounding modes for FP arithmetic
+- How to